geopm/geopm/docs/source/geopmsession.1.rst

 Gathering Reports using MPI
 ---------------------------
-The ``--mpi-report`` command line option can be used to aggregate reports using an MPI communicator.
+The ``--enable-mpi`` command line option can be used to aggregate reports using an MPI communicator.
 This can be helpful when running sessions on more than one compute node.
 To use this option, the user must install the optional ``mpi4py`` package using their OS package manager or PyPi.
 When running in this way the ``geopmsession`` command line tool must be launched with a mpi launch wrapper like mpiexec or mpirun.
 The user should run this command specifying one ``geopmsession`` process per compute node.
-When using this option, trace output is disabled.
-The aggregated report is generated only by the "rank 0" process of the geopmsession MPI communicator.
+When using this option, trace output to stdout is disabled.
+The aggregated report is created by the "rank 0" process of the geopmsession MPI communicator.

 See Also